696-eth/threads/README.md

 Usually people think of 'money' => current => high velocity use cases

-Need to focus on LOW velocity use cases too: using ETH as a collateral is a use of money!
+Need to focus on the LOW velocity use cases too: using ETH as a collateral is a use of money!

 ![](https://i.imgur.com/wklP2Cr.png)

-/6 + 7 combined
+/6

 💧Liquid ETH - as programmable money can be: